sejinpark0209/rails_bog_app/README.md

       creature_id = params[:id]

       # use `creature_id` to find the creature in the database
-      # and save it to an instance variable
+      # and save it to a variable
       creature = Creature.find_by_id(creature_id)

       # destroy the creature